cbwall/Coral-isotopes-across-space-and-time/README.md

 #### FIGURES  *houses exported figures*
 **environmental** :
   - folder: **unused** are figures used in analysis but not published
-     - pdfs:
-      - daily light integral (DLI) and photosynthetically active radiation (PAR) at the 2m depth only (for comparison)
+   - pdfs for daily light integral (DLI) and photosynthetically active radiation (PAR) at the 2m depth only (for comparison)
-      - coefficent plots for DLI and PAR fitting
+   - pdf for coefficent plots for DLI and PAR fitting

   - *all.nutrients.pdf* (DIN)
   - *DLI.bar.pdf* (mean +/-SE bar plot)